paulkarpenko/us-code-ui/uscode/title-25-indians/chapter-019-indian-land-claims-settlements.md

 **(b) Consideration and determination of petition by Secretary** Any petition to assume jurisdiction over Indian child custody proceedings by the Passamaquoddy Tribe or the Penobscot Nation shall be considered and determined by the Secretary in accordance with sections 108(b) and (c) of the Act [[25 U.S.C.
 1918(b)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title25-section1918/b&num=0&edition=prelim) and (c)].

-**(c) Actions or proceedings within existing jurisdiction unaffected** Assumption or jurisdiction under this section shall not affect any action or proceeding over which a court has already assumed jurisdiction.
+**(c) Actions or proceedings within existing jurisdiction unaffected** Assumption of jurisdiction under this section shall not affect any action or proceeding over which a court has already assumed jurisdiction.

 **(d) Reservations within [section 1903(10) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title25-section1903/10&num=0&edition=prelim)** For the purposes of this section, the Passamaquoddy Indian Reservation and the Penobscot Indian Reservation are “reservations” within section 4(10) of the Act [[25 U.S.C.
 1903(10)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title25-section1903/10&num=0&edition=prelim)].